ramvignesh-b/scaler-downloader/ReadMe.md

 # Scaler Downloader

-This script woul let you download classroom recordings from Scaler Academy for offline viewing.
+A selenium based python script to download classroom recordings from Scaler Academy, for offline viewing.

 ## Prerequisites
 * Chrome _(94-96 recomended)_